aol/molochweb/README.md

 ## Contribute

 Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for information about how to get involved.
-We welcome issues, feature requests, pull requests, and documentation updates in GitHub.
-For questions about using and troubleshooting Moloch please use the Slack channels.
+We welcome issues, feature requests, pull requests, and documentation updates.
+For questions about using and contributing to the molo.ch website please Slack us (see below).

 ## Maintainers